innopolis-devops/labs/README.md

 4. Run `terraform apply` to create the infrastructure.
 Confirm the changes when prompted.
 5. To destroy the infrastructure when you're done, run `terraform destroy`.

+## Endpoints

+- `/`: Returns the current time and logs the visit.
+- `/visits`: Returns the log of all visits.
 ## Customization

 You can customize the configuration by modifying the `main.tf` file.
 For example, you can change the instance type, region, or add additional resources as needed.